HaydenYu916/MTRN4231_Tu-09-2_Leaf_Robot/README.md

 - The **MTRN4231 course convenor and teaching staff** for guidance on ROS 2, MoveIt, and project requirements.
 - The **lab demonstrators and technical staff** for their support with the UR5e, camera setup, and hardware troubleshooting.
 - Our fellow students in the robotics lab for discussions, shared debugging sessions, and feedback on system design.
-- The maintainers of the open-source ROS, MoveIt and RealSense ecosystems, whose tools and examples formed the backbone of this project.
+- The maintainers of the open-source ROS 2, MoveIt and RealSense ecosystems, whose tools and examples formed the backbone of this project.

 The following resources were beneficial when developing this system: